-Within its strategic plan, the Trust will be developing its Decarbonisation strategy and action plan, following work undertaken by consultants in October 2022.
+Within its strategic plan, the Trust continues to develop its Decarbonisation strategy and action plan, following work undertaken by independent consultants in October 2022.
 As a result of this work, all Academies will have carbon footprint reduction targets set and will be monitored against them.

 The Trust will continue to reduce the carbon footprint in all academies by exploring alternative energy sources to gas when considering boiler replacements, and it will explore environmentally friendly ways to encourage staff and parents to reduce vehicle use.
-Trust vehicles will be changed for hybrid or electric vehicles at next lease renewal.
+Trust vehicles will be changed for hybrid or electric vehicles at next lease renewal and the Trust will use local companies as far as possible for goods delivered each day to Trust premises.